 5 Things To Know If You Get Into a Charlotte Car Accident

 2020 has been a year full of tragedy and chaos.
 From hospitals overrun with patients to kids feeling isolated at home from friends and to long-drawn-out elections.
 The last thing you need on your plate is trying to figure out how to handle a car accident.
-Our Charlotte car accident attorneys at Brown Moore & Associates, PLLC are experts at figuring out how to get you the best coverage for your situation.
+Our team at Brown Moore & Associates, PLLC are experts at figuring out how to get you the best coverage for your situation.

 To start the conversation, we are giving you some free advice.
 We want you to know 5 things to help you better understand what happens during a car accident lawsuit: